LaDoom/Pathfinder-Notes/Pathfinder/Countries/The Grand Coalition/The Grand Coalition.md

 *How society operates*

-The Grand coalition operates as a socialist sect of ‘coalitions’ set into regions which elect representatives for that region.
+The Grand coalition operates as a socialist sociaty with no direct leader, insdead it is split into regions which elect representatives for that region.
 There are no business owners per se, instead a business is ran as a coalition, each member getting a vote on how things move forward with the founder acting as a chair.
 Depending on the trade they may be part of a wider coalition (EG. the Trade coalition, the smiths coalition, the toilers/farmers coalition)